cisagov/skeleton-golang-package/README.md

 go build
 ```

-This will produce an executable `example` within the current directory.
+This will produce an executable `skeleton-golang-package` within the current directory.

-Execute the `./example` binary to run the program.
+Execute the `./skeleton-golang-package` binary to run the program.

 You should see the contents of the main package as defined in [main.go](src/example/main.go).